Last updated Nov 28, 2023

 Current Relationships with Technology Platform Companies

-In his research capacity at MIT, Nathan is conducting an intellectually and financially-independent evaluation of some of Twitter’s harassment prevention policies.
-Nathan and his collaborators currently have legal agreements with Twitter that protect their intellectual independence and also protect the privacy of people who appear in the data that the research team is studying.
-Because this legal agreement is structured to protect Nathan’s intellectual independence, and because Nathan has not accepted any funding, compensation, or gifts from Twitter during this project, he is continuing to participate in CAT Lab decisions related to Twitter research.
+In his research capacity at MIT (concluding in 2019), Nathan conducted an intellectually and financially-independent evaluation of some of Twitter’s harassment prevention policies.
+Nathan and his collaborators had legal agreements with Twitter that protected their intellectual independence and also protected the privacy of people who appear in the data that the research team is studying.
+This legal agreement was structured to protect Nathan’s intellectual independence from Twitter, and Nathan did not accept any funding, compensation, gifts, travel reimbursement, or accommodation from Twitter during this project.
+He has no current relationship with the firm.

 Good & Upworthy

 In his research capacity at Cornell, Nathan signed a data-sharing agreement with Good Worldwide Inc in August 2019.
-This agreement grants Nathan complete freedom to study and publish a dataset of tens of thousands of A/B tests conducted by Upworthy from 2013 into 2015.
-Nathan has not accepted any funding, compensation, or gifts from Good Worldwide Inc.
+This agreement granted Nathan complete freedom to study and publish a dataset of tens of thousands of A/B tests conducted by Upworthy from 2013 into 2015.
+Nathan has not accepted any funding, compensation, or gifts from Good Worldwide Inc. and has no current relationship with the firm.

 Microsoft research is an intellectually-independent research unit within Microsoft that produces academic knowledge.
 Nathan was a student intern at Microsoft Research in the summer of 2013 in the Future of Social Expression Lab.
 He was a PhD intern in the Microsoft Research Social Media Collective in the summer of 2015.
 Nathan has no current relationship with Microsoft Research.